Use the tools on this page to find online and offline groups of all different types. Interest groups, clubs, associations, etc.

 GroupSpaces helps existing groups organize themselves online.
 They do not have their own search, so this uses Google.

 See also Nextdoor which host online discussion for neighbourhoods in the United States and some other countries.

 The Yearbook of International Organizations, by the Union of International Associations lists a huge number of non-governmental organizations and intergovernmental organizations, although the details of each one are limited for non-paying members.

 Wikipedia is far from the only wiki.
 Fandom hosts wikis on all sorts of topics.

 DailyStrength and Online Support Groups (which has no search) both host online support groups for a variety of situations.
-Psychology Today helps find in-person support groups in the United States and Canada.
+Psychology Today helps find in-person support groups.
 You can search by location or group name.

 Lists on Twitter are collections of Twitter accounts that have something in common.
 Often those listed form a loose online community.
 Find a Twitter List is a third-party tool for finding these lists.